Top 10 Best Festivals In the Philippines for 2020

 The festival is meant to promote the different cultures in the country and brings together thousands of young men and women to competitively showcase their colorful costumes and street dance routines, with the winner bagging a million pesos.

 Well into the second half of the year, Davao City brings together residents and visitors in the biggest celebration in Mindanao.

 This festival takes place during the third week of August and features floral floats, beauty pageants, street dancing, and fireworks displays.
 This festival has all the hallmarks of a traditional Filipino festival.

 Location: Clark Freeport Zone, Angeles City, Pampanga

-With a major celebration happening somewhere in the country virtually every month of the year, the Philippines is indeed the land of festivals.
+With a major celebration happening somewhere in the country virtually every month of the year, the Philippines is indeed the land of colorful and exciting festivals.
 For the fun-loving tourist looking for some unforgettable action, there’s always something on offer all year round.